 Chapman’s system helps couples:

-#1.
-Take the test to discover your love language.
-Chapman has a free online test to help you discover your love language Click here to try it.
+Chapman has a free online test to help you discover your love language.
+Try it here.

 Remember it is an experiment and a means to start looking at the behaviours and actions in your relationship that do and don’t make you feel loved and prioritised.
 If you or your partner do something that makes either partner feel unloved, write it down and keep track.